From Pixels to Shelf: An Integrated Robotic System for Autonomous Supermarket Stocking with a Mobile Manipulator: Preliminaries

 \section{Preliminaries}

-The tools and algorithms below were selected to meet the constraints of retail stocking, i.e., robustness in dynamic spaces, real-time execution on consumer hardware, compatibility with ROS2 and available open-source frameworks, and ease of debugging and maintenance.
-Thus, we favor mature, interpretable methods with strong adoption in robotics.
+The tools and algorithms below were selected to meet the constraints of retail stocking, i.e., robustness in dynamic spaces, real-time execution on consumer hardware, compatibility with ROS2 and available open-source frameworks, and ease of maintenance.
+Thus, we focus on the synergetic integration of mature methods widely adopted in robotics.